J-R77-stack/Booking_councellor2022/README.md

       <img src="screenshots/datamodel.png">

   11. [Cloudinary](https://cloudinary.com/)
-      * Insalled but ended up not using as I found the images of the bootstrap greyscale theme very appropriate for the   design I was looking for for the project.
+      * Insalled and hosted a number of my images.

   12. [SQLite3](https://en.wikipedia.org/wiki/SQLite)
       * Used as this is the default database for Django.